shubhamjha03563/Multiplayer-PingPong/README.md

 first, loses.

 Controls(1 player) - Left and right arrow keys.
-Controls(2 players) - Left and right arrow keys for player 1 AND Keys 'A' and 'D' for player 2.
+Controls(2 players) - Keys 'A' and 'D' for player 1 AND right and left arrow keys for player 2.

 Tools used -